w3f/polkadot-wiki-old/docs/polkadot/node/node-operator.md

 ## How to run a polkadot / validator node

 !!! info
-    _This tutorial works with current Alexander testnet.
-Once PoC-4 is released, contents will be updated as well._
+    _This tutorial works with current Alexander testnet and has been updated for PoC-4._

 To be a good validator, you should

 * Have certain amount of DOT stake (**Basic Requirement**)